Sheila Kennelly: Career

-Stage
+Kennelly started her acting career after arriving in Australia and working for George Edwards Radio Productions, originally as a transcriber before working as a casting director and on television in I Am A Camera.

-She started her career in stage plays in 1958, appearing with the Old Tote Theatre and the Nimrod Theatre Company, before undertaking a lengthy arts tour with A View from the Bridge and starring in numerous roles with the Neutral Bay Music Hall.
+Her career in stage plays began in 1958, appearing with such companies as the Australian Elizabethan Trust, Old Tote Theatre, Independent Theatre and the Nimrod Theatre Company, before undertaking a lengthy arts tour with A View from the Bridge and starring in numerous roles with the Neutral Bay Music Hall.